 "The songs all had a thing about age, and growing older," Jenkins told Wink Martindale.
 "I was exactly the right age to do it, as he was.
 And we were talking about that on the date - that neither one of us could have made that album at any other time in our lives, except at that time."

-Sinatra kept "This Is All" in his stage act far longer than "Very Good Year", singing it regularly until well into the Eighties, his performance growing more heartfelt and elegaic over the years.
-The song seemed to humble him, as if he understood a little more with each tour date that time was the one thing all the swagger and style could not defeat.
+Sinatra, Bennett and all the others who took up "This Is All" in middle-age kept it in the act until the end.
 By then, Gordon Jenkins, like Stordahl and Riddle, was gone.
-Afflicted by Lou Gehrig's disease, injured by a car accident, Jenkins rallied to make one last great album of Sinatra saloon songs, She Shot Me Down, in 1981.
+Afflicted by Lou Gehrig's disease, injured in a car accident, Jenkins rallied to make one last great album of Sinatra saloon songs, She Shot Me Down, in 1981.
 Two-and-a-half years later, he was dead.

-They were never buddies.
-That was, to one degree or another, a conscious decision.
-If you have a great professional partnership, you risk a lot taking it into after-hours.
+Two-and-a-half months after the above recording, Jenkins was back in the studio with Sinatra.
+He and Frank were never buddies.
+That was, to one degree or another, a conscious decision: if you have a great professional partnership, you risk a lot taking it into after-hours.
 Bob Hope and Bing Crosby rarely saw each other outside the soundstage or broadcast studio; likewise Rodgers & Hammerstein away from Broadway theatres.
 At the studio door, as Gordy put it, "if Frank made a left turn after the gig, I made a right."
 Nevertheless, Sinatra treated Jenkins with a respect he'd didn't accord other arrangers.
 And at certain points in their relationship it extended into private matters, too.
 Half a decade after Jenkins' death, Sinatra told his son Bruce about sharing with Gordy "a lot of late-night, soul-searching talks over cocktails".

 "They went to some quiet place and drank," said Bruce Jenkins, "and Frank would talk about Ava, and he'd talk about the chick from 'Goodbye' or whatever.
 They both had a lot of stuff like that.
 And it wore on 'em.
 And they didn't talk about it much, but to each other they could."